GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Fiction_Fiction/Fiction_On_The_Wall.md

 How many of the 900 million who died were terrible people or self-harm gave up?

-Carol lives as a fiction author sucking down Golden Girls fiction TV,, living the high life middle class dual income no children booze cruise jet set life.
-She won't even "come out the Bitter closet" (pupa) to her fandom about her book character.
+Carol lives as a fiction author sucking down Golden Girls fiction TV, living the high life middle class dual income no children booze cruise jet set life.
+She won't even "come out of the Bitter closet" (pupa) to her fandom about her book character.
 Do her fans know she has a wife?
 I doubt it.

 None of her secrets are worthy of secrets.
 What's the DUI story, Carol?